yowainwright/pastoralist/README.md

 # Pastoralist 🐑 👩🏽‍🌾

-A tool to assist with npm, pnpm, and yarn resolutions.
+A tool to watch over npm, pnpm, or yarn overrides (resolutions) 🐑 👩🏽‍🌾

 More soon!